 Apparatus

-The apparatus is shown in Figure 1, and consisted of two adjacent chambers, each with a wire grid floor.
-The left chambers measured 31 cm × 25 cm × 22 cm, and the right chamber measured 62 cm×25 cm×22 cm.
-The right chamber contained two levers (5 cm × 1.5 cm × 1.5 cm), small light (2 cm diameter) mounted above each lever, and one pellet receptacle.
-Both chambers contained a Plexiglas rodent restrainer (25 by 8.75 by 7.5 cm, Harvard Apparatus, Holliston, MA), separated by a mechanical metal door that opened into the center chamber.
-Experimental events were controlled and data recorded via a PC computer programmed in MedState Notation language and MED-PC software.
+The apparatus consisted of three adjacent chambers, each measuring 31 cm × 25 cm × 22 cm with a wire grid floor.
+The central chamber contained two levers (5 cm × 1.5 cm × 1.5 cm) set on either side of a pellet tray, which could receive individual pellets from a gravity-fed dispenser outside the chamber.
+Additionally, a small light (2 cm diameter) was mounted above each lever.
+Both the left and right chambers contained a Plexiglas rodent restrainer (25 by 8.75 by 7.5 cm, Harvard Apparatus, Holliston, MA), each of which was connected to the central chamber by a metal door that was mechanically controlled.
+Experimenters were able to access each chamber separately via a hatch that, when closed, acted as a ceiling to the chamber, Experimental schedules were controlled and data recorded via a PC computer programmed in MedState Notation language and MED-PC software.

 Training

 Food reinforcement training.
-Focal rats were trained to press the right lever by reinforcing successive approximations with food, delivered into the pellet receptacle (see Figure 1).
+Focal rats were trained to press the right lever by reinforcing successive approximations with food, delivered into the pellet tray (see Figure 1).
 Only the right lever was active in these sessions, denoted by the illumination of the right cue light.

 Restraint training.
 To minimize the delay between lever pressing and social interaction, restrained rats were trained to leave the restraint soon after the door was opened.
-During these sessions, the restraint door was lifted response-independently.
+During these sessions, the restraint door was lifted independently of a subject’s behavior.
 Leaving the restraint was defined as the entire body of the rat (except the tail) outside the restrainer.
-Once the rat left the restraint and entered the middle chamber, it was allowed to explore for 30 s before being returned to the restrainer for the next trial.
-These sessions lasted for 30 min, and continued for 3-5 sessions, until the rats were leaving consistently within a few seconds after the door was raised.
+Once the rat left the restraint and entered the middle chamber, it was allowed to explore for 30 s before being returned to the restrainer by hand for the next trial.
+These sessions lasted for 30 min, and continued for 3-5 sessions, until the rats were leaving consistently within a few seconds of when the door was raised.

 Social reinforcement training.
-After food training was complete, all rats received social reinforcement training.
-In these sessions, the restrained rat began each trial in the restrainer in the left chamber, with the focal rat in the center (choice) chamber.
+After food and restraint training was complete, all rats received social reinforcement training.
+In these sessions, the restrained rat began each trial in the restraint in the left chamber, with the focal rat in the center chamber.
 Only the left lever was active in these sessions, denoted by the left cue light.
 A left lever press opened the door to the restraint, and produced a xxx tone.
-When the restrained rat left the restrainer and entered the center chamber, the door was closed, beginning the 30-s social interaction period.
+When the restrained rat moved from the restraint into the center chamber, the door was closed, beginning the 30-s social interaction period.
 This also extinguished the light and deactivated the lever.
 After 30 s, the restrained rat was returned to the restraint for the next trial.
-Rat 8 did not readily press the left lever for social access, and so received a few sessions of supplemental training in which presses produced food.
+Because Rat 8 did not readily press the left lever for social access, it received a few sessions of supplemental training in which left lever presses produced food.
 Once pressing occurred consistently, the food was withdrawn and social access was the sole consequence of left lever presses.
 Rats 4 and 6 did not require additional training; left lever presses only produced social access throughout the experiment.

 Experimental procedure